phest/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Use Player Scale:** Will scale movement up and down based on the player transform's scale.
+ * **Teleporter:** The Teleporter to utilise.
+If the script is being applied on to the same GameObject as the teleport script then this parameter can be left blank as it will be auto populated at runtime.
+ * **Body Physics:** The Body Physics to utilise.
+If the script is being applied on to the same GameObject as the body physics script then this parameter can be left blank as it will be auto populated at runtime.

 ### Class Events